ElektraInitiative/libelektra/src/plugins/directoryvalue/README.md

 ## Limitations

-Currently this plugin does nothing useful.
+Currently this plugin only works in the “set” direction.